syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started-webapp.md

 ### Show alert dialog

 An alert dialog box used to display an errors, warnings, and information alerts that needs user awareness.
 This can be achieved by using the [DialogService.AlertAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_AlertAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
 The alert dialog is displayed along with the `OK` button.
-When user clicks on `OK` button, alert dialog will get closed.If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/*.razor` component, as follows:
+When user clicks on `OK` button, alert dialog will get closed.
+If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/*.razor` component, as follows:

 {% tabs %}
 {% highlight razor %}

 @* desired render mode define here *@
-@rendermode InteractiveServer
+@rendermode InteractiveAuto

 {% endhighlight %}
 {% endtabs %}